clojure-emacs/cider/doc/miscellaneous_features.md

 ## Macroexpansion

-Pressing <kbd>C-c C-m</kbd> after some form in a source buffer or the REPL will result in a new buffer, showing the macroexpansion of form in question.
+Pressing <kbd>C-c C-m</kbd> after some form in a source buffer or the REPL will result in a new buffer, showing the macroexpansion of the form in question.
 You'll have access to additional keybindings in the macroexpansion buffer (which is internally using `cider-macroexpansion-mode`):

 Keyboard shortcut               | Description
 --------------------------------|-------------------------------